 There are three (3) midterm exams.
-Some portion of each midterm is done outside of class.
+Some portion (20 minutes or more) of each midterm is in-class, while the remainder of the exam is done outside of class and submitted separately.
 The outside work is due at class time on certain dates before the in-class exam.
 There is a 2-hour in-class final exam as scheduled by the university.
 The midterm and final exams are graded by G.B.
-Gustafson and the Tuesday lecturers (An Le and Ben Murphy).
+Gustafson.